The Parker Rhinoplasty

 • Secondary rhinoplasty: revise poor nose job results

-Review more details about the many issues Dr. Parker can correct with rhinoplasty (and see patient photo examples) in this blog post and this rhinoplasty infographic.
+Review more details about the many issues Dr. Parker can correct with rhinoplasty (along with before & after photos) in his What Can a Nose Job Fix? blog post.

 Your consultation is a critical part of getting the results you want.
 Dr. Parker spends as much time with you as needed to ensure he understands your goals and fully educates you about your options so you can make a well-informed decision.